What is Seasonal Affective Disorder?

 The very good news is that SAD is treatable.
 SAD can be effectively managed and even cured when you address all three spheres—body, mind and spirit.
 Medication, psychological awareness and skills, and spiritual truths and principles are all integral parts of your life-transformation process.

-At Honey Lake Clinic, our professional and experienced team of licensed therapists, psychologists, and psychiatrists understand what you’re going through and will assist you in regaining control of your life.
+At Honey Lake Clinic, our professional and experienced team of licensed therapists, psychologists, and psychiatric specialists understand what you’re going through and will assist you in regaining control of your life.
 The individualized treatment, experienced staff, and tranquil environment at Honey Lake Clinic can help you regain control of your life and find lasting transformation.